 In 2010, O's per-game attendance bottomed out at 21,662, which was their their lowest since 1988, the year they lost their first 21 games en route to losing 107 for the season.
 That's little more than half the total from the last Cal season, but that's got little to do with the Nats simply existing an hour's drive away (at least, it's an hour's drive in theory; BaltWash Corridor traffic can be horrendous), and lots to do with the O's being pathetic.
 And with Stephen Strasburg having arrived, now it will be the Nats who have the iconic player (as if Ryan Zimmerman isn't already a damn good player).

 So the O's were really up the creek, right?
 Nope, they found a way to bounce back: Winning.
-Last year, they drove the Yankees crazy all season long, taking the American League Eastern Division race down to the wire, and even facing the Yankees in the AL Division Series, before the Yankees finally emerged victorious.
+In 2012, they drove the Yankees crazy all season long, taking the American League Eastern Division race down to the wire, and even facing the Yankees in the AL Division Series, before the Yankees finally emerged victorious.
 Per-game attendance rose to 26,610.
 So far this season, with the O's challenging for the Playoffs again, it's 29,017.

-Going In.
-Named for Cecilius Calvert, 2nd Lord Baltimore, founding proprietor of the Maryland Colony, and founded in 1729, Baltimore -- from the Gaelic "Baile an Tí Mhóir," meaning "town of the big house" -- is one of those cities whose interior population shrank due to "white flight," but its suburbs boomed.
-A city of 800,000 in 1970, it has fallen to 620,000, but the metropolitan area (roughly northern and eastern Maryland, plus Sussex County, southernmost Delaware, including Rehoboth Beach) has about 2.7 million -- roughly as many as Brooklyn.
+Once In the City.
+Named for Cecilius Calvert, 2nd Lord Baltimore, founding proprietor of the Maryland Colony, and founded in 1729, Baltimore -- from the Gaelic "Baile an Tí Mhóir," meaning "town of the big house" -- is one of those cities whose interior population shrank due to "white flight," causing its suburbs to boom.
+A city of 800,000 in 1970, it has fallen to 621,000, but the metropolitan area has about 2.7 million -- roughly as many as Brooklyn.
+Counting their entire market -- roughly northern and eastern Maryland, plus Sussex County, southernmost Delaware, including Rehoboth Beach -- and it's about 3.3 million.

-Keep in mind that Baltimore City and Baltimore County are separate entries.
+Keep in mind that Baltimore City and Baltimore County are separate entities.
 (This is also true of St. Louis -- but not Philadelphia, San Francisco or Denver, where the City and the County have the same borders.
-And the Counties of Los Angeles, San Diego, Dallas and Milwaukee include the cities with those names as well as and other municipalities.)
-So if someone tells you that such-and-such location is in Baltimore County, you'll know it's not anywere near downtown.
+And the Counties of Los Angeles, San Diego, Dallas and Milwaukee include the cities with those names, as well as other municipalities.)
+So if someone tells you that such-and-such location is in Baltimore County, you'll know it's not anywhere near downtown.

 The city's centerpoint is Charles & Baltimore Streets: Charles separates east & west, Baltimore separates north & south.